-Key audit matter How the matter was addressed in our audit During the year, the Group issued options to key management personnel and employees pursuant to the Equity Incentive Plan ('EIP').
-Restricted shares were also issued in the prior year, funded by limited recourse loans pursuant to the employee share ownership plan ('ESOP').
+Key audit matter

+As disclosed in note 15, the Group has an extensive amount of restricted shares and options on issue to key management personnel and employees pursuant to the Group's Equity Incentive Plan ('EIP').
+The restricted shares on issue have been funded by limited recourse loans pursuant to the employee share ownership plan ('ESOP').
 Both issuances have been accounted for as share-based payment arrangements.

+Share-based payment arrangements are a complex accounting area which include assumptions utilised in the fair value calculation and estimation regarding the number of restricted shares and options that are ultimately expected to vest.

+Due to these factors, we considered this matter to be significant to our audit.

+How the matter was addressed in our audit

-Share-based payment arrangements are a complex accounting area which include assumptions utilised in the fair value calculation and estimation regarding the number of options that are expected to become exercisable.
-We consider the Group's calculation of the share- based payment arrangements to be a key audit matter.
-Refer to note 15 of the financial report for a description of the accounting policy and significant estimates and judgements applied to these arrangements.
-To determine whether share-based payment arrangements had been appropriately accounted for and disclosed, we undertook, amongst others, the following audit procedures: Considered whether the Group used an appropriate model in valuing the options.
-Evaluated management's assumptions used in the calculation being interest rate, volatility, the expected vesting period, the probability of achievement and the number of options expected to vest.
-Reviewed market announcements and board minutes to ensure all the new EIP shares or options issued during the year have been accounted for.
-Evaluated the adequacy and accuracy of the disclosure of the share-based payment arrangements within the financial report including disclosures comprising key management personnel remuneration.
+To determine whether the share-based payment arrangements had been appropriately accounted for and disclosed, we undertook, amongst others, the following audit procedures:

+- Considered whether the Group used an appropriate model in valuing the restricted shares and options. - Reviewed the individual EIP agreements, market announcements and board minutes to ensure all new EIP restricted shares or options issued during the year had been accounted for. - Evaluated management's assumptions used in the calculation being interest rate, volatility, the expected vesting period, the probability of achievement and the number of restricted shares and options expected to vest. - Evaluated the adequacy and accuracy of the disclosure of the share-based payment arrangements within the financial report including disclosures comprising key management personnel remuneration.